• Skip to primary navigation

 Ways to Decorate a Gluten Free Wedding Cake:

 Use a cake scraper to scrape down the sides of the cake to remove or smooth the frosting.
-The linked cake scraper also has several textured edges, so you can make a decorative pattern in the frosting.
+The linked cake scraper also has several textured edges so that you can make a decorative pattern in the frosting.

 You can also use a cake spatula to smear frosting across the sides and top of the cake, as in the main featured photograph at the top of this post.
 I love the look of how the frosting smears add to the artistic look of the cake.